ihuomah/ESP32-Bidirectional-Environmental-Monitoring/README.md

 Manual mode and control commands from the dashboard are received by the ESP32-C3.

 Data is logged into MongoDB.

+## Notes

+All components (MQTT broker, Node-RED, MongoDB) were run locally for this implementation.

+No external cloud MQTT services or remote dashboards were used.

+Security (TLS/authentication) was not enabled in this prototype; it is suggested as future work.
 ## References

 This work was completed as part of an academic project titled: